Form an LLC in Florida 2026 | $374 Total | USLLCGlobal

 Step 5: Obtain an EIN

 Apply for an EIN from the IRS using Form SS-4.
 Online application available for those with an SSN.
-Non-residents apply by fax or mail (4-8 weeks).
+Non-residents apply by fax or mail (4–8 weeks).
+This is the single biggest reason founders choose a ready-made company — the EIN already exists.

 Step 6: Register for Florida sales tax (if applicable)